 His leadership helped transform the city into a destination and major economic hub.
 In 2005, with an approval rating of 92%, Time Magazine rated him one of the 5 best big city mayors in America.

 In 2010, Hickenlooper became the first Denver Mayor elected Governor in 120 years.
 He was re-elected in 2014, after running an entirely positive campaign — a trademark of his time in public service.

 In the past eight years, Colorado jumped from 40th in job creation to the number one economy in the nation.
-As Governor, Hickenlooper created an innovative workforce development program called Careerwise.
-This partnership between educational institutions and business offers apprenticeship programs in a dozen different industries to high school students.
-To date, it has been modeled by 20 other states.
+As Governor, Hickenlooper established and built an expansive set of workforce development programs that promoted skills-based hiring, career coaching, apprenticeships, and more.

 Hickenlooper brought industry and environmentalists together to reduce methane emissions — a major contributor to climate change.
 The regulations they developed became the model for California and Canada and are considered the gold standard across the United States.